YounessB1/CI2024_lab1/README.md

 | 100_000 | 10_000 | 0.1 | 1_528_829 |
 | 100_000 | 10_000 | 0.2 |  1_ 720_509  |
 | 100_000 | 10_000 | 0.3 | 1_761_543 |

+solution been reached in collaboration with Luca Bergamini